Broomgate: Early use

 In response to Gushue's display at the Tour Challenge, Team Glenn Howard called up their broom supplier, Balance Plus, and got them to develop their own brush heads to rival the icePads.
 Teams affiliated with Balance Plus debuted them at the 2015 Stu Sells Toronto Tankard tour event, and showed that the Balance Plus fabric dubbed "the Blackhead" or "Black Magic" was even more powerful than the Hardline fabric.

 The 2015 Stu Sells Toronto Tankard was a flash point in the Broomgate saga, as it featured teams using the Hardline icePad versus teams using the Balance Plus Black Magic heads.
 The effectiveness of the Balance Plus brooms was so strong that it was noticeably damaging the ice.
 Teams got so upset that they were forced to make a "gentleman's agreement" mid-way through the event to stop using either brush head so that the conditions were fair.
 However, when the Balance Plus–sponsored Glenn Howard rink made it to the finals against the Hardline-sponsored Mike McEwen rink, Howard gave McEwen an ultimatum: either stop using the Hardline brush heads for good, or they would bring the Black Magic heads back for the final.
 Team McEwen refused, and so the final featured the two teams and the rival brooms in action.
 The game, which lasted seven ends, ended up taking three and half hours, over an hour longer than normal, as the McEwen rink had to "clean up" the ice after every Team Howard shot due to the damage the Balance Plus brush heads were doing.
 Ironically, it was this damage that ended up ruining one of the Howard team's shots, resulting in the team losing the game.

 Backlash

 Following the controversy at the Stu Sells Toronto Tankard, Balance Plus recalled their brooms, asking teams to send the brush heads back.
 Later in the month, prior to the Canad Inns Prairie Classic, 22 of the top men's and women's teams on the World Curling Tour signed an agreement to stop using the new fabrics, and the tour itself asked curlers to stop using them.

-In November 2015, the World Curling Federation instituted a moratorium on new brush heads, with that year's Pacific-Asia Championships being the first event following the temporary ban.
+In November 2015, the World Curling Federation (WCF) instituted a moratorium on new brush heads, with that year's Pacific-Asia Championships being the first event following the temporary ban.
 The ruling stated that "modified, custom-made or home-made (and) only sweeping equipment available for sale to the public at retail outlets will be permitted."
+The moratorium was extended for the 2015 European Curling Championships held a week later after research done at Uppsala University confirmed that the Hardline icePad inserts were "scratching the ice", which meant that they were in effect damaging the ice, which was not allowed.
+However, the research was only done on the Hardline inserts, meaning WCF only banned them, and no other product that season.

 The scandal was mocked on a November 2015 episode of The Late Show with Stephen Colbert, which dubbed it "Broomageddon".